roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 <script type="module" src="node_modules/svelte-fomantic-ui/src/lib/svelte-fomantic-ui-jquery.js"></script>
 ```

-Notice that JQuery is being included in this project.
-If you don't wish to use JQuery, you can omit these lines completely, but many of the fomantic-ui modules won't work.
-However, everything that only requires css should still be fine.
+Notice that JQuery is being included in this project as fomantic UI depends on it.

 ## Usage